dilanka-rathnasiri/blog/k8s_series/2_k8s_pods.md

     ports:
     - containerPort: 6379
 ```

+* The above pod has two containers; `nginx` container and `redis` container

-- There are several types of multi-container pods that we need to discuss
+* There are several types of multi-container pods
+* The following are 3 types used commonly
-  - Sidecar Containers
+  * Sidecar Containers
-  - Ambassador Containers
+  * Ambassador Containers
-  - Adapter Containers
+  * Adapter Containers

 ## Sidecar Containers

-- Sidecar containers are the secondary containers that run along with the main application container within the same Pod
+* Sidecar containers are the secondary containers that run along with the main application container within the same Pod
-- They provide additional services or functionalities such as logging, monitoring
+* They provide additional services or functionalities such as logging, monitoring, etc.
+* In most cases, we don't directly manage sidecar containers
+* Instead, Helm charts manage sidecar containers

 ## Init Container

-- Init container is a container that runs before the app container of the pod
+* Init container is a container that runs before the main application containers of the pod
-- We can use init containers for tasks required to execute once at the pod startup
+* They’re used for tasks required to be completed once before the application containers startup
-- Init containers are also regular containers
+* Init containers are also regular containers
+* But unlike regular containers,
-- Init containers always run to completion
+  * Init containers always run to completion
-- Init containers run only at the pod startup
+  * Init containers run only at the pod startup
-- Pod can have multiple init containers
+* A pod can have multiple init containers and they execute sequentially
+* Init containers are specified within the `initContainers` section of the manifest file
+* Init container run sequentially in the order of `initContainers` section of the manifest file
+* Only one init container runs at a time
+* If an init container fails, it will be restarted until succeeded
+* However, we can control the restart behavior by using `restartPolicy` of the pod
+* If an init container fails, the whole pod will fail

-Example Kubernetes manifest file with 2 init containers
+* Example Kubernetes Manifest with Init Containers:
 ```yaml
 apiVersion: v1
 kind: Pod